 La Placita Church (Plaza Church) was founded by the Spanish in 1814 with a new structure dedicated in 1822.
 It was rebuilt in 1861 and is still an active parish known as Our Lady Queen of Angels.

-Small museums at the plaza include Sepulveda House which is a 22-room Victorian (1887), The Chinese American Museum located in the historic Garnier building(1890), and the Italian American Museum in historic Italian Hall (1908).
+Small museums at the plaza include Sepulveda House, which is a 22-room Victorian (1887), the Chinese American Museum located in the historic Garnier building(1890), and the Italian American Museum in historic Italian Hall (1908).

 Enjoy Mexican and other ethnic cuisines nearby

-Casa La Golandrina Mexican Café is the oldest restaurant on Olvera Street that opened in 1924 inside Pelanconi House built by winemaker Giuseppe Cavacci in 1855.
-El Paseo Inn has been at Olvera Street since it opened in 1930.
-It’s housed in a building that was part of the Pelanconi Winery from 1870 – 1914.
+Casa La Golandrina Mexican Café was the oldest restaurant on Olvera Street, which opened in 1924 inside Pelanconi House, built by winemaker Giuseppe Cavacci in 1855.
+Sadly, it closed in 2024.

 Cielito Lindo is an outdoor stand with a small restaurant inside that opened in 1934.